Association for Standardisation of Automation and Measuring Systems: Organizational structure

 Organizational Structure of ASAM e.V.

-ASAM is set up as an incorporated association.
-The structure allows the integration of new members in the existing organization.
+ASAM is organized as a registered association under German law.
+Its organizational structure allows new members to be integrated into the existing organization efficiently.

-The highest decision-making body of ASAM is the annual Membership Meeting.
-Each company has voting rights in proportion to their annual membership fee.
-The delegates elect the Board of Directors and the Technical Steering Committee for alternating two year terms.
-They furthermore accept the annual financial report, approve changes of the statutes and vote on any further decisions of strategic importance.
+The highest decision-making body of ASAM is the General Assembly.
+Each member company holds voting rights proportional to its annual membership fee.
+Every two years, the delegates elect the Board of Directors and the Technical Steering Committee on an alternating basis.
+The General Assembly also approves the actions of the Board, adopts amendments to the statutes, and votes on strategically important decisions.

-The Board of Directors (BoD) has operational control of the association, but is bound to the decisions of the membership meeting.
-The BoD consist of up to five members.
-The Board represents ASAM on all legal and public matters, is responsible for the finances of the association, decides on the admission or expulsion of members, sets guidelines for the other committees and the head office, develops a long-term strategy for the association and monitors its execution.
+The Board of Directors is responsible for the operational management of the association.
+It consists of up to five members.
+The Board represents ASAM in all legal and public matters, oversees the association’s finances, decides on the admission or exclusion of members, establishes policies for other committees, develops the long-term strategy of the association, and monitors its implementation.

-The Technical Steering Committee (TSC) focuses mainly on technical and market aspects of ASAM standards.
-The committee consist of a maximum of 10 delegates from the ASAM community.
-The primary goal of the TSC is to ensure that the standard portfolio of ASAM meets market needs and stays competitive.
-The committee evaluates technical proposals, monitors the progress of ongoing projects, and reviews and releases new or revised standards.
+The Technical Steering Committee (TSC) primarily addresses the technical and economic aspects of ASAM standards.
+The committee consists of up to 12 delegates from ASAM member companies.
+It reviews technical proposals, monitors the progress of project groups, and approves new or revised standards.